opsschool/curriculum/monitoring_201.rst

 What have we done and where to go from here
 --------------------------------------------

-This list is an idea of things to collect:
+This list is a suggestion of things you can collect and measure.

 Events
 ~~~~~~